Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal

 \section{Conclusion}

 This work proposed a novel principle for disentanglement based on \textit{mechanism sparsity regularization}.
-The idea is based on the assumption that the mechanisms that govern the dynamics of high-level concepts are often sparse: actions usually affect only a few entities and objects usually interact sparsely with each other.
-We provided novel nonparametric identifiability guarantees for this setting which gives sufficient conditions for disentanglement, whether complete or partial.
-Given the dependency structure between latent factors and auxiliary variables, our theory predicts the entanglement graph describing which estimated latent factors are expected to remain entangled.
+The idea is based on the assumption that the mechanisms that govern the dynamics of high-level concepts are often sparse: actions usually affect only a few entities, and objects usually interact sparsely with each other.
+We provided novel nonparametric identifiability guarantees for this setting which give sufficient conditions for disentanglement, whether complete or partial.
+Given the dependency structure between latent factors and auxiliary variables, our theory predicts the entanglement graph that describes which of the estimated latent factors are expected to remain entangled.
 This constitutes a significant extension of the shorter version of this work \citep{lachapelle2022disentanglement}.
-We further provide various examples to illustrates the consequences of our guarantees as well as the assumptions it relies on.
+We further provide various examples to illustrate the consequences of our guarantees as well as the assumptions they rely on.
 For instance, we show that multi-node interventions with unknown targets fall under the umbrella of our framework.
 Finally, we demonstrate the theory experimentally by training a sparsity-constrained variational autoencoder on synthetic data, which allows us to explore various settings.
-Our work establishes a solid theoretical grounding for further empirical investigations in more realistic scenarios, such as single-cell data with gene perturbations~\citep{lopez2022learninglong} and video~\citep{lei2022variational}.
+Our work establishes a solid theoretical foundation for further empirical investigations in more realistic scenarios, such as single-cell data with gene perturbations~\citep{lopez2022learninglong} and video~\citep{lei2022variational}.
 Future works include relaxing assumptions such as conditional independence or considering more permissive settings such as ``contextual sparsity'', i.e., the assumption that objects only interact with each other in particular situations.
-We believe the latter could be formalized and leveraged for disentanglement using the tools developed in this work.
+We believe that the latter could be formalized and leveraged for disentanglement using the tools developed in this work.